estefan3112/Retroarch-Realistic-Bezel-Artwork/README.md

 This is a collection of John Merrit's Realistic Bezels that he originally produced for Retroarch.

+UPDATE 2021: On my M1 Mac, Retroarch Metal gives me the best Arcarde experience.
+I started to refresh the overlays stored here, but it will be a long and tedious work.
+Whenever you find a new configuration file in the Mac Config folder, you can expect a refreshed overlay in the overlay diretory as well.

 Note - parallel MAME Repository:
 Here is my repository for MAME, where it all started: https://github.com/estefan3112/MAME-Realistic-Bezel-Artwork/blob/master/README.md